ajayi-joseph/ajayi-joseph/README.md

 ## About Me

-I'm a **Senior Software Engineer** with over 7 years of experience designing and implementing scalable healthcare, fintech, and e-commerce applications.
+I'm a **Senior Software Engineer** with experience designing and implementing scalable healthcare, fintech, and e-commerce applications.
 I specialize in building high-performance systems that handle millions of transactions daily.

 🚀 **Impact Driven:**
 - Improved system performance by **60%**